 Boston merchant John Rowe knew everyone involved in the run-up to the American Revolution, and he quickly learned about the Battles of Lexington and Concord.
 Fortunately for historians, John Rowe kept a diary for more than 10 years during that tumultuous time.

-Rowe is perhaps most famous for owning one of the tea ships, the Eleanor, involved in the Boston Tea Party.
+Rowe famously owned one of the tea ships, the Eleanor, involved in the Boston Tea Party.

-Here is his account of what happened at the Battles of Lexington and Concord on April 19, 1775:
+His account of what happened at the Battles of Lexington and Concord on April 19, 1775 goes as follows.

 19 Aprill Wednesday Last night the Grenadirs of Light Companies belonging to the Severall Regiments in this Town were Ferryd over Charles River & Landed on Phipps Farm in Cambridge from whence they Proceeded on their Way to Concord, where they arrivd Early this day.
 On their march they had a Skirmish with Some Country People at Lexington.
 The First Brigade commanded by Lord Percy with Two pieces of Artillery set off from this Town this morning abt Ten of Clock as a Reinforcement which with the Grenadiers & Light Infantry made about Eighteen hundred Men.
 The People in the Country had Notice of this movement Early in the Night.